Asher Weill: Public activities

 From 1977 Weill performed voluntary military service in Melach which ensures the ongoing functioning of civilian life in times of crisis and war.
 For the first decade he served in Mevaseret Zion (a small town outside Jerusalem), where he set up the framework at the request of the mayor.
 In 1987, he was responsible for establishing Melach's first network for public information, in the Jerusalem region.
 He retired from that capacity in 2016.

 In 1995, Weill was a co-founder of "Siah VaSig", the Israeli Debating society, which introduced the art of debate and public speaking into schools and universities in Israel, and which sends teams to international debating competitions.

 He is a member of the executive of the B'nai B'rith World Center, Jerusalem, and chair of the jury of the annual B'nai B'rith World Center's Matsdorf Prize for Excellence in Reporting on the Diaspora.

+Sport

+In 2022, he took part in the swimming competition as part of the XXI Maccabiah Games.

+He took third place in the 100m and fifth place in the 50m backstroke.